mdanielov/limud-kodesh/README.md

 # limud-kodesh
 development effort for improving learning.
-To catalogue all information, make it intelligently searcheable and accessible
+To catalogue all information, make it intelligently searcheable and accessible.

 # shas
 identification of elements of of talmudic discourse